 Cleanings crowns is easier than bridges since there is no gap in between these teeth.
-Often times, brushing and flossing alone is enough to clean your crowns.
-However, cleaning bridges can be a bit more tricky, because of the gap underneath bridges where your missing tooth used to be.
-To properly clean your bridge, you need to pass a device known as super-floss underneath the bridge.
-Ideally, you should clean your bridge using a super-floss several times a week.
-Otherwise, food and plaque accumulate under your bridge and damage your supporting teeth.
+Often times, brushing and flossing alone is sufficient to clean teeth with crowns on them.
+Cleaning dental bridges can be a bit more tricky because of the gap underneath the bridges where your missing tooth used to be located.
+To properly clean your bridge you need to pass a device known as super-floss underneath the gap.
+Ideally, you should clean your bridge with a super-floss several times a week.
+Otherwise, food and plaque can accumulate underneath the bridge and damage your supporting teeth.
 If you have questions regarding using a superfloss you should talk to your dentist to have them review your hygiene routine.